How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 30. Keep Confidence

 Depression is one of the big long-distance relationship problems.
 Confidence is a massive topic.
-If you don’t believe someone, it’s tough to have a deeply connected relationship with them.
-In fact, it’s impossible.
+If you don’t believe someone, having a deeply connected relationship with them is tough.
+It’s impossible.
 Because when you don’t feel emotionally safe with someone, you don’t have a healthy relationship.

-So for you to be in a long-distance relationship, you must honor your agreements that you are kind to each other, that you respect each other’s boundaries, that you communicate your needs, that you know that that person will support you and be there for you.
+So to be in a long-distance relationship, you must honor your agreements, be kind to each other, respect each other’s boundaries, communicate your needs, and know that that person will support you and be there for you.

 If you don’t have that, you don’t have a relationship if your requirements or agreements are not specific.
 Because confidence allows for safety, and when we don’t feel safe in a relationship, we cannot open our hearts to love.
 A more profound connection cannot develop over time, which goes for any relationship.